On this page you will discover information about basic Web page design concepts and how they can be used to enhance your project.

 eye of the reader becomes used to easily finding the beginning of a new

-The alignment style for an entire page, not just the text, must be selected.
+The alignment style for an entire page, not just the text, is part of the page's design.

-Proper alignment will create strong associations and a pleasing presentation.
+Proper alignment will create strong associations and a pleasing visual style.

 This version of the page has improved horizontal and vertical alignments.